clairechabas/back-to-top-btn-vanilla-js-css/README.md

 # A simple back-to-top button in vanilla JS and CSS

-No need for jQuery or any library every single time we need to add a bit of functionality to a website or app.
+No need for jQuery or any library every single time we need to add a bit of functionality to a website/app.
 Here we'll see how to create a simple back-to-top button using just CSS and Javascript.

 Basically we want :